Contributors from members of the Copper team

 2. Let them self-serve.

-Sure, having a good self-service system in place will help you save money.
+Sure, having a good self-service system in place will help you save money — and still lead to customer loyalty and strong customer relations.
 Many customers even prefer helping themselves out.
 (86% of B2B executives prefer using self-service tools when they're reordering.)

-The catch is, you have be strategic about it.
+The catch is, you have be strategic about it when it comes to customer relations and relationship marketing.
 Not all tasks are a good fit for self-serve.
 If it's possible—and easier—for a customer to do something without waiting to talk to your team (like depositing a cheque), then self-serve is probably a good option.
 If not... read on to #3.

 3. But be available.